jsurmaczBU/blog-markup-assignment/README.md

 # Blog Markup Assignment
 Mark the given article with valid HTML. **Do not worry about presentation/style.**
 The images for this exercise are found in the images folder.
 Use a relative link to access them in your HTML.
+There are comments in the text that should give you clues as to how to code the content.
+Also, lines ending with a '#' are headings.

 ## Steps
 1. Clone this repository to your computer through VS Code.